-While it’s true that any chair can act as an accent chair, there are 12 types known to pack the punch that an accent chair brings to any space.
+While it’s true that any chair can act as an accent chair, there are many a few select types of chair known to pack the punch that an accent chair brings to any space.
 Lucinda Loya puts it well when she says that “an accent chair can be any size, shape, or color, but typically should represent interest by way of color, pattern, and style.”

 A swivel chair is a practical, and often more compact, chair that creates visual interest through its unique shape.
 Jameelah Watkins and Ebonee Clark define a swivel chair as “a chair with a central base that allows it to spin 360 degrees,” and add that swivel accent chairs come in various silhouettes, but are commonly seen in a barrel shape.